Literacy, Lang, & Culturally Responsive Teaching (LCRT)

 Grading Basis: Letter Grade

-LCRT 5810 - Oral & Written Language & Literacy (3 Credits)
+LCRT 5810 - Language and Literacy Use in Schools, Homes, and Communities (3 Credits)

 Focuses on oral/written language and literacy in educational and home settings.
 Addresses learners with native English, English as additional language, bi-dialectal, and multilingual.
 Students analyze language and literacy samples using language structures and discourse patterns to develop instructional techniques.
-Max hours: 3 Credits.

 Grading Basis: Letter Grade